voxeet/comms-sdk-unreal/README.md

 ## <a name="place"></a> Placing sample plugin object in game
 - Unreal Engine 4:
     - Content Browser → View Options → Show Plugin Content + Show Engine Content
-    - Content Browser → DolbyIO Content → drag DolbyIoSampleConferenceBP to anywhere in the viewport
+        - Content Browser → DolbyIO Content → drag DolbyIoSampleConferenceBP to anywhere in the viewport (for Blueprint sample) OR
+        - Content Browser → DolbyIO C++ Classes → DolbyIoSampleConferenceModule → Public → drag DolbyIoSampleConference to anywhere in the viewport (for C++ sample)
 - Unreal Engine 5:
     - Content Drawer → Settings → Show Plugin Content + Show Engine Content
     - Content Drawer → All → Plugins → Dolby.io Communications Content → drag DolbyIoSampleConferenceBP to anywhere in the viewport